Silvera0218/Silvera0218/README.md

 ### 👋 Hi, I'm Silvera!

-I am a Master's student in Mathematics at the University of Macau, specializing in **Elliptic Equations (PDEs)**.
+I am a Master's student in Mathematics at the University of Macau, specializing in **Elliptic Equations (PDEs)**.My research focuses on semilinear elliptic equations related to the Allen-Cahn equation and the De Giorgi conjecture.
+My path to mathematics was interdisciplinary; **before my undergraduate studies in math**, I studied **Food Science, Biology, and Bioinformatics**.

 Beyond my core research, I am an enthusiast of **Fluid Dynamics, Differential Geometry, and General Relativity**.
 My main passion is bridging the gap between complex mathematical theory and real-time, interactive visualization.